eucalyptus/euca-demo/doc/setup-poc6-manual.md

 This is going to be the manual steps to setup region hp-gol-d1, based on the "4-node reference architecture".

-This will use hp-gol-d1 as the EUCA_REGION.
+This will use hp-gol-d1 as the AWS_DEFAULT_REGION.

 The full parent DNS domain will be hp-gol-d1.mjc.prc.eucalyptus-systems.com.